Chow Yun-fat: Career

 The Los Angeles Times proclaimed Chow Yun-Fat "the coolest actor in the world".
 In the mid '90s, Chow moved to Hollywood in an ultimately unsuccessful attempt to duplicate his success in Asia.
 His first two films, The Replacement Killers (1998) and The Corruptor (1999), were box office failures.
 In his next film Anna and the King (1999), Chow teamed up with Jodie Foster, but the film underperformed at the box office.
 Chow accepted the role of Li Mu-bai in the (2000) film Crouching Tiger, Hidden Dragon.
 It became a winner at both the international box office and the Oscars.
 In 2003, Chow came back to Hollywood and starred in Bulletproof Monk.
-In 2004, Chow made a surprise cameo in director Dayyan Eng's Chinese rom-com favourite Waiting Alone, it was the first time he was in a mainland Chinese film.
-In 2006, he teamed up with Gong Li in the film Curse of the Golden Flower, directed by Zhang Yimou.
+In 2004, Chow made a surprise cameo in director Dayyan Eng's Chinese rom-com favourite Waiting Alone; it was the first time he was in a mainland Chinese film.
+In 2006, he teamed up with Gong Li and Jay Chou in the film Curse of the Golden Flower, directed by Zhang Yimou.

 In 2007, Chow played the pirate captain Sao Feng in Pirates of the Caribbean: At World's End.
 However, his part was omitted when the movie was shown in mainland China, where, according to Chinese unofficial sources, government censors felt that Chow's character "vilified and humiliated" Chinese people.

-In the poorly received film Dragonball Evolution, Chow Yun-fat played Master Roshi.

-In 2014, Chow returned to Hong Kong cinema in From Vegas to Macau.
+From 2014 to 2016, Chow reunited with his God of Gamblers director Wong Jing to make the From Vegas to Macau franchise.
 For the part, he lost 13 kg within 10 months.

-In 2015 and 2016, Chow reprised his role as Ken in the sequels From Vegas to Macau II and From Vegas to Macau III.

-In 2018, he co-starred with Aaron Kwok in Project Gutenberg which earned him another Best Actor nomination at the 38th Hong Kong Film Awards.
+In 2018, he co-starred with Aaron Kwok in Project Gutenberg, which earned him another Best Actor nomination at the 38th Hong Kong Film Awards.